nickbrandt/gitlab-ui/doc/contributing/visual_testing.md

 ## Excluding stories from visual testing

-If your story has some random elements, or if it doesn't showcase any relevant UI components, you may want to exclude it from visual regressions tests.
+If your story doesn't showcase any relevant UI components, you may want to exclude it from visual regressions tests.
 For that use case, storyshots lets you skip visual tests for specific stories, or for a whole component, using the `storyshots` parameter.

+> **Note:** While skipping visual tests on given stories is a possibility, it is not meant to skip
+> non-deterministic tests.
+If a story contains random elements, or any other variable that could
+> lead to flakiness, you should make sure that it is deterministic in the test environment.

 ### Excluding a whole component